Coming Into Focus

 Latino, Native American college prep programs renewed by 175K grant

 The path to college is coming into focus.
-That's the impact for a number of Central Oregon Latino and Native American high school students who will soon benefit from a grant aimed at supporting the Office of Multicultural Activities' college prep programs at COCC.
+That's the impact for a number of Central Oregon Latino and Native American high school students who will soon benefit from a grant aimed at supporting the Office of Diversity and Inclusion' college prep programs at COCC.

 The recently awarded two-year, $175,000 grant from the Meyer Memorial Trust's Equitable Education portfolio will help sustain COCC's college preparedness programs and promote college success for regional Latino and Native American high school students.
 Funds will be used to continue and build upon high school partnerships and summer learning symposiums.